04 Jan Truth telling. It’s like loosening the laces on your corset

 So, do we risk being less than who we really are, just to keep someone else happy?
 Do we squelch the concerns, ignore the abuse, forget about having the sex we want, etc.?

 Do we place someone else’s comfort over ours?
 That’s what I’m looking at this morning after reading a newsletter from Kelly Diels about pandering.
-I love her subject line, “you are not origami. unfurl.”
-Kelly talks about the way we bend and shape our words, (our actions, our desires) in order to be liked by this imaginary audience we’ve created in our heads.
+Her subject line, “you are not origami. unfurl” spoke to the writer in me.
+The idea, as she notes, of how we bend and shape our words, (our actions, our desires) in order to be liked by this imaginary audience we’ve created in our heads.

 I’m thinking about how I write to you, as well as how I show up in public.
 And how I show up in relationships.
 In my past the ‘audience’ was men and I did a pretty crappy job of being me.
 Bad choices were made in those early post-divorce dating years.
 The result was that I didn’t find a man who was right for me.
 How could I have?
 I didn’t know what I wanted.
 I wasn’t willing to risk that I was enough in all my blemished glory.
 In the intervening years I’ve made so many changes that I have a completely different take on relationships.